-The organizing principles for the program are to:
+The organizing principles for the program are:

 The PhD program consists of coursework in three areas and a dissertation.
-Coursework in the following areas is required: general management research and methods, specialization research, and a minor area of study.
+Coursework in the following areas is required: general management research and methods, specialization research and a minor area of study.

-- Research theory and method,
+- Research theory and method

-- Qualitative research methods,
+- Qualitative research methods

-- Measurement in management research,
+- Measurement in management research

-- Multivariate data analysis,
+- Multivariate data analysis

-- Theory building and analysis, and
+- Theory building and analysis

-- Advanced data analysis.
+- Advanced data analysis

 At the end of first and second year of study, each student will be expected to complete and present a publishable paper that draws from one of more of their courses of study and demonstrates their progress in the program.
 These papers are expected to be targeted to top academic conferences and academic journals.
 In addition, students are required to attend the interdisciplinary research seminar series during each year of their study.

+Following the completion of all required coursework, students take a comprehensive qualifying examination, generally during the second summer semester or early in the fall semester of the third year.
 Upon successful completion of the comprehensive qualifying examination, the student is admitted to candidacy and formally begins the dissertation phase of the program.
 The dissertation proposal and the dissertation itself are generally completed in one and a half to two years.
-Advising team for each student will be led by a faculty from the student’s disciplinary focus but expected to have interdisciplinary representation.
+The advising team for each student will be led by a faculty member from the student’s disciplinary focus but expected to have interdisciplinary representation.

 Students making normal progress should expect to finish all degree requirements within four to five years.
 Students must remain in residence throughout the coursework portion of the program, and the faculty strongly discourages any student from relocating prior to completion of the dissertation as doing so dramatically reduces the likelihood of completing the degree.